laravel/docs/installation.md

 > [!NOTE]
 > After installing and enabling WSL2, you should ensure that Docker Desktop is [configured to use the WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/).

-Next, you are ready to create your first Laravel project.
+Next, you are ready to create your first Laravel application.
 Launch [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab) and begin a new terminal session for your WSL2 Linux operating system.
-Next, you can use a simple terminal command to create a new Laravel project.
+Next, you can use a simple terminal command to create a new Laravel application.
 For example, to create a new Laravel application in a directory named "example-app", you may run the following command in your terminal:

 ```shell
 curl -s https://laravel.build/example-app | bash